Smoked Beef Brisket Nachos (perfect for leftover brisket)

 Or you could just be like hubby and opt for a cold PBR.

-More recipes with leftover brisket
+More recipes for leftover brisket

 Leftover Smoked Beef Brisket